 Some people find relief from allergies using herbal supplements.
 Butterbur and quercetin are two popular options known for their anti-inflammatory properties.
 However, it's essential to consult with a healthcare professional before starting any new supplement.

-2. Local Honey
+2. The Local Honey Experiment

-3. Essential Oils
+3. Essential Oils for Extra Comfort

 2. Exercise and Physical Activity